 In this method, the circularized plasmid and insert are placed in a reaction mixture containing the blunt-end−producing restriction enzyme, as well as the T4 ligase.
 The circular plasmid is cut and the insert ligated in a single tube reaction.
 Empty plasmid that is produced by T4 ligation is subsequently re-cut by the restriction enzyme.
 As long as the insert is not designed to produce that specific restriction site, all circularized plasmids should contain the desired insert.
 Specifics for this method—also described with a polishing enzyme component—can be found in Sambrook and Russell .
 One reason why researchers may want to avoid this technique is that it involves mixing multiple optimized enzyme buffers, which may adversely affect the activity of individual enzymes.
 Check with the enzyme manufacturer(s) to determine if your chosen enzymes are compatible with this method.

-IDT Product Focus gBlocks® Gene Fragments are double-stranded, sequence-verified genomic blocks up to 500 bp in length that can be shipped in 4–6 working days for affordable and easy gene construction or modification. gBlocks fragments are synthesized using the same industry-leading, high-fidelity synthesis chemistries developed by IDT for Ultramer™ oligonucleotides, and are sequence verified prior to shipping.
-Using the isothermal assembly method, four gBlocks fragments can be assembled into a 2 kb gene in less than 1 hour; a simple, 30 nt sequence overlap is required when designing the gene fragments.
+Product focus—dsDNA fragments and useful buffers gBlocks® Gene Fragments are double-stranded, sequence-verified genomic blocks up to 2000 bp in length that can be shipped in 2–8 working days for affordable and easy gene construction or modification. gBlocks fragments are synthesized using the same industry-leading, high-fidelity synthesis chemistries developed by IDT for Ultramer™ oligonucleotides, and are sequence verified prior to shipping.
+Using the isothermal assembly method, 4 gBlocks fragments can be assembled into a multi kb gene in less than 1 hour; a simple, 30 nt sequence overlap is required when designing the gene fragments.

 Learn more about gBlocks Gene Fragments